omarreis/LangTool/README.md

 TODO: Localize LangTool !!!!   :)

-But wait...There is more!
+## But wait...There is more!

-You may want to localize Delphi default dialog texts ( Yes, No etc).
+You may want to localize Firemonkey's default dialog texts ( such as Yes, No, Cancel..).
 This is not done by TLang.
-To do that copy FMX.Dialogs.pas to project directory and change it as described in this text: https://github.com/omarreis/LangTool/blob/master/fixDialogs.md
+To do that I copied FMX.Dialogs.pas to the project folder and changed one line, as described in this text: https://github.com/omarreis/LangTool/blob/master/fixDialogs.md.

-https://stackoverflow.com/questions/39750219/how-to-change-at-runtime-the-value-of-smsgdlgyes-smsgdlgno-etc/61643607#61643607
+Yes, I hate editing FMX files but....

+The idea for the fix comes from this page: https://stackoverflow.com/questions/39750219/how-to-change-at-runtime-the-value-of-smsgdlgyes-smsgdlgno-etc/61643607#61643607

 ![LangTool screen screenshot](LangToolShot2.png)